 In example 2, two domains are mapped to different organization groups.
 An admin REST API key is required.
 The same admin REST API key is used for both organization group IDs.

-In the Workspace ONE UEM configuration page in the Workspace ONE Access console, configure a specific Workspace ONE UEM organization group ID for each domain.
+In the UEM Integration configuration page in the Workspace ONE Access console, configure a specific Workspace ONE UEM organization group ID for each domain.

-With this configuration, when users logs in to Workspace ONE Intelligent Hub from their device, the device registration request attempts to locate users from Domain3 in the organization group Europe and users from Domain4 in organization group AsiaPacific.
+With this configuration, when users logs into the Workspace ONE Intelligent Hub app from their device, the device registration request attempts to locate users from Domain3 in the organization group Europe and users from Domain4 in organization group AsiaPacific.

 In example 3, one domain is mapped to multiple Workspace ONE UEM organization groups.
 Both directories share the email domain.
 The domain points to the same Workspace ONE UEM organization group.

-In this configuration, when users sign in to Workspace ONE Intelligent Hub, the application prompts the users to select which group they want to register into.
+In this configuration, when users sign into the Workspace ONE Intelligent Hub app, the application prompts the users to select which group they want to register into.
 In this example, users can select either Engineering or Accounting.

 Placing Devices in the Correct Organization Group

 When a user record is successfully located, the device is added to the appropriate organization group.
 The Workspace ONE UEM enrollment setting Group ID Assignment Mode determines the organization group to place the device.
 This setting is in the System Settings > Device & Users > General > Enrollment > Grouping page in the Workspace ONE UEM console.

 In example 4, all users are at the Corporate organization group level.